-Does your website traffic grow, but the number of orders is far from desired?
-Then it’s time to revise your shopping cart’s UI/UX and detect whether something prevents prospects from completing orders.
-Distraction means abandoned carts and lost conversions.
-Lost conversions mean decreasing revenue and failing to keep a loyal customer base.
+Does your website traffic grow, but the conversion rates are far from desired?
+Then, it's time to revise your shopping cart UI design and detect whether something prevents prospects from completing orders.
+Distractions mean abandoned carts and lost conversions.
+Our task is to secure more sales and grow a loyal customer base.
+That's where a better user experience on the shopping cart page is essential.

-On the Onilab blog, we’ve already covered the ways to build frictionless
+On the Onilab blog, we've already covered the ways to build seamless

 and convenient navigation.
-We've also shown best practices for an eCommerce product pages, the point right before customers proceed to purchase.
-Now let’s dwell on the next step: the cart UX aspects which include:- setting the type of a shopping cart;
+We've also shown best practices for eCommerce product pages, from product image optimization to writing about product details in a way that encourages people to purchase.
+Now let's dwell on the next step: cart UX optimization, which includes:- setting the type of a shopping cart;

 - configuring feedback upon adding products to the cart;

-- organizing the cart to review the order before checkout.
+- organizing the page to review items in the cart before checkout.

 Table of Content